f5devcentral/f5-bd-gslb-tool/README.md

 * **gslb-commit**: publishes into F5 Cloud Services the GSLB configuration stored in the source of truth.
 * **gslb-rollback**: sets in the source of truth the configuration prior to the last commit.
 Needs that **gslb-commit** is run afterwards to make effective the rollback.

 It's important to understand that whilst the **project-** commands operates on all the routes of a given project/namespace at a time, the **gslb-** commands operates on the whole source of truth which contains the desired state of the GSLB zone, with all the routes from all project-namespaces.
-When a **gslb-commit** command is executed it commits all the changes or doesn't commit any since the previous **gslb-commit** no matter how many **project-** operations have been performed.
+When a **gslb-commit** command is executed it commits all the changes or doesn't commit any since the previous **gslb-commit** no matter how many **project-** operations have been performed previously.

 ![Operations animation](https://raw.githubusercontent.com/f5devcentral/f5-bd-gslb-tool/master/diagrams/Diagram%20Operations%20overview.png)